bey-dev/bey-examples/call-events-webhook/README.md

 ## Usage

-Once deployed and configured, the webhook automatically receives events from Beyond Presence calls.
+Once deployed and configured, the webhook automatically receives events from Beyond Presence calls managed by your agents.
 Event data is logged to [Cloud Functions logs](https://cloud.google.com/run/docs/monitoring-overview).

 Customize the event handlers in `main.py` to store data, send notifications, or trigger other processes.